 Real Estate Annual Review

-A breakdown of the property sub-sectors, illustrated in Figures 1 and 2, show that companies focused on the industrial & logistics sector have continues to grow in popularity, benefited from the much-publicised increase in online retailing.
+A breakdown of the property sub-sectors, illustrated in Figures 1 and 2, show that companies focused on industrial and logistics saw the largest drop in share of market capitalisation over the year as values of low yielding assets were hit hardest.

 Fund performance data